 Mine is an 8 kHz squeal, something similar to the whistling of a teakettle.
 I know the frequency of mine because when I had a hearing test, I could hear all frequencies going up a scale.
 When it reached 8 kHz, I realized it was matching my tinnitus.
 I couldn't tell if the 8 kHz test tone was on of off because my tinnitus was "on" all the time.

 Once the test frequency went above 8 kHz, I started hearing it again.
 So it was blocked just at the range of my tinnitus.
 My doctor said I was deaf at that range.
-I think it was simply the fact that my tinnitus was making the same sound.
-I couldn't tell the difference and I failed to lift a finger to indicate when the doctor was creating the test tone at that frequency.
+I think it was merely the fact that my tinnitus was making the same sound.
+I couldn't tell the difference, and I failed to lift a finger to indicate when the doctor was creating the test tone at that frequency.

 Humans can generally hear up to 22 kHz, although people over the age of 25 usually can't hear frequencies over 15kHz.

 I feel like I have no problem hearing.
 I'm just missing the frequency correlating with my tinnitus.
 I hear human speech just fine since it is at a lower frequency range.

 Many doctors claim to understand tinnitus, but end up wasting our time.

 I went to a lot of doctors when my tinnitus first started bothering me.
 They all said they could cure it, but none ever understood what was happening.
 Some of them made mistakes with tests, and some became belligerent when I knew more than they did.